10 Healthcare Certifications You Can Get in 2 Years or Less

-Most cardiac monitor technicians work full-time positions at hospitals, though with the right training, roles are also available at private practices, medical labs, and outpatient centers.
+Cardiac monitor technicians often work full-time positions at hospitals, private practices, medical labs, and outpatient centers.

 What Is the Job Market Like for Cardiac Monitor Technicians?

 The cardiac monitor technician sector is projected to grow more than 15% over the next decade, meaning there will be ample positions for entry-level EKG techs.
-After gaining their certification, these professionals can expect to earn an incredible annual salary of $56,850.
+After gaining their certification, these professionals can expect to earn an average annual salary of about $31,000.

-In these certification programs, you’ll study how to handle insurance billing issues, appeal claims, memorize ICD-10 code training, and work with electronic health records.
+In these certification programs, you’ll study how to handle insurance billing issues, appeal denied claims, memorize ICD-10 codes, and work with electronic health records.

-This will help you handle a wide variety of responsibilities, like ensuring that patients are appropriately billed, records are updated with the correct codes, and health care providers are accurately reimbursed for their services.
+This will help you handle a wide variety of responsibilities, like ensuring that patients are appropriately billed, denied claims are appealed correctly, and health care providers are accurately reimbursed for their services.

 Where Can Medical Billing Specialists Work?

-Due to the online nature of their career, many medical billers and coders are able to work from the comfort of their home office.
+Due to the nature of their career, experienced medical billers and coders are sometimes able to work from the comfort of their home office.
 This is especially useful for new parents or people with mobility issues.